QWEL Training and Certification

 - Mar.
 13, 2019 from 9 a.m. to 4:15 p.m.

-Lunch will be provided for Mar.
+Lunch or heavy refreshments will be provided for Mar.
 12-15 and light refreshments will be provided on Mar.
 18.

 Exam Date, Mar.
 19: